Heap Usage Monitoring

 Introduction

-When building a Standalone Application, the Java heap size must be specified as an Application Option (see Option(text): Java heap size (in bytes)).
+When building a Standalone Application, the Managed Heap size must be specified as an Application Option (see Option(text): Managed Heap size (in bytes)).
 The value to set in this option depends on the maximum heap usage, and the developer can estimate it by running the application.

 The Core Engine provides a Java API to introspect the heap usage at runtime.
 Additionally, heap usage monitoring can be enabled to compute the maximum heap usage automatically.